Tel: 310.825.4820 / Fax: 310.267.4339 / E-mail

-African American Literature, Anglophone African Literature, Black Atlantic/ Black Diaspora Studies, Novel, Postcolonial Literature and Theory, Transnational American Literature, and Slavery Studies.
+African American Literature, Anglophone African Literature, Black Atlantic/ Black Diaspora Studies, Novel, Postcolonial Literature and Theory, Transnational American Literature, Refugee Studies, and Slavery Studies.

-After studying in Tokyo and Delhi, Goyal received her Ph.D. from Brown University in 2003.
-Her research and teaching explore the relation between race and empire, nation and diaspora, and past and present in a broad range of African diaspora literature from the nineteenth century to the present.
-Most of her work foregrounds the articulation of literary form with social and political change, with a view to rethinking questions of social justice and ethics in historical and continuing forms of inequality.
-Goyal’s work has been supported by fellowships from the ACLS (2016-2017), the University of California President’s Office (2007-2008), and the NEH (Scholar-in-Residence at the Schomburg Center for Research in Black Culture, New York Public Library, 2003-2004).
-She was Chair of the Publications Committee of the American Comparative Literature Association for 2015-2018, and served on the Founding Editorial Board of Oxford Bibliographies in Literary and Critical Theory.
-A member of the MLA Delegate Assembly from 2016-2019, she serves on the Executive Committee of the Postcolonial Studies Forum for 2018-2023 and the Advisory Council for the American Literature Society for 2018-2020.
-Since 2014, Goyal has a split appointment with the Department of African American Studies.
+Goyal received a Distinguished Teaching Award and the Eby Award for the Art of Teaching from UCLA in 2022, an ACLS fellowship (2016-2017), the University of California President’s Office Faculty Fellowship (2007-2008), and an NEH grant as Scholar-in-Residence at the Schomburg Center for Research in Black Culture, New York Public Library, (2003-2004).
 She regularly teaches classes on slavery and migration, African diaspora literature, the global novel, and postcolonial theory, and was the Director of Departmental Honors for English from 2013-2016, and Undergraduate Vice Chair from 2019-2022.
 In 2019, she was Visiting Professor at the John F. Kennedy Institute for North American Studies, Freie Universität, Berlin.
-She is working on a monograph on twenty-first century refugee literature and culture, Aesthetics of Refuge, and editing The Cambridge Companion to Contemporary African American Literature (2023), and co-editing a special issue of American Literary History on “Exiles, Migrants, and Refugees.”
+She is working on a monograph on twenty-first century refugee literature and culture, Aesthetics of Refuge, editing The Cambridge Companion to Contemporary African American Literature (2023), and co-editing a special issue of American Literary History on “Exiles, Migrants, and Refugees.”